 Maps of Montréal and Quebec and depository of Quebec government maps, accessible by appointment only.
 Consult website for hours.
 Web address access to historic maps (French): http://services.banq.qc.ca/sdx/cep/accueil.xsp

 Humanities and Social Sciences Library

-|location||3459 McTavish Street, McLennan-Redpath Complex|
+|address||3459 McTavish Street, McLennan-Redpath Complex|

-Print collection contains fire insurance plans (1950 series), Landuse Plans (post 1960s), scanned historical maps (Late 19th and Early 20th Centuries), aerial photographs, topographic maps, cadastral plans, geology maps, census maps, land use maps and thematic atlases.
-Digital collection (available to the McGill University Community only), contains topographic data, city of montreal landuse and cadastral drawings, SIURS database, Canadian Census data, and other digital resources
+Print collection contains fire insurance plans (1950 series), Landuse Plans (post 1960s), scanned historical maps (late 19th and early 20th centuries), aerial photographs, topographic maps, cadastral plans, geology maps, census maps, land use maps and thematic atlases.
+Digital collection (available to the McGill University community only), contains topographic data, City of Montréal landuse and cadastral drawings, SIURS database, Canadian Census data, and other digital resources.

 Map Library - Université du Québec à Montréal